Doctave/docapella/docs/installation.md

 This will install the `docapella` binary to your Cargo bin directory.

 You can now run `docapella --help` to see the available commands.

+## Creating a new project

+Next, let's read on about how to create a new project:

+<Button variant="secondary" href="/quick-start">Creating your project &#8250;</Button>